LibraryCarpentry/lc-marcedit/learners/setup.md

 -  Click on download button ![](fig/downloadButton.png){alt='GitHub Download Button icon'}
 -  The marc sample file will be saved to your local computer

+## Seeing file extensions
+For this lesson, it will be helpful to be able to see file extensions.

+### Enabling file extensions on a PC

+- Open File Explorer (open any folder)
+- Click on the caret next to View
+- Click Show
+- Select File name extensions

+### Enabling file extensions on a MAC

+- Open Finder
+- Select the Preferences
+- Click on the Advanced tab
+- Check the box "Show all filename extensions"

 ## Getting help

-Installation video demostrations are available for all users [https://youtu.be/FX0r7jIxeN4](https://youtu.be/FX0r7jIxeN4).
+Installation video demonstrations are available for all users [https://youtu.be/FX0r7jIxeN4](https://youtu.be/FX0r7jIxeN4).

 If you encounter problems installing or running MarcEdit, a good source of support is the [MarcEdit mailing list and user forum](https://listserv.gmu.edu/cgi-bin/wa?A0=marcedit-l).
 You can also fill out the [Help Form](https://marcedit.reeset.net/contact-me).
 Include your operating system when searching to find the most relevant answers for your issue.